jdittrich/userNeedResearchBook/text/dataGathering.md

 This is contrary to the idea of designers and programmers as people who improve the lives of those who »don’t get it«.
 Instead of this, assume that the participants have a reason of doing their work the way they do it.

+<-- TODO: Show intertwinement with analysis and sensemaking -->

 ## Modes of data gathering

 ### Listening and asking questions